 How can ODD be treated?

 The most common form of ODD treatment is therapy and behaviour modification.
-Both Parents and their children need to undergo through a series of counselling sessions where they can learn to create a better home environment and break the cycles that lead to the same arguments and problems over and over again.
-On the other hand, teachers can be asked to help with these treatments by reinforcing what parents are doing at home.
-As with any behaviour problem, it’s important to be consistent in how the adults in their lives interact with kids with ODD.
+Both parents and their children need to undergo a series of counselling sessions where they can learn to create a better home environment and break the cycles that lead to the same arguments and problems over and over again.
+On the other hand, teachers can help with these treatments by reinforcing what parents are doing at home.
+As with any behaviour problem, it’s essential to be consistent in how the adults in their lives interact with kids with ODD.

 Avoid any power struggle with your child because it only does more damage to their self-esteem than any good to them.
-Let them, figure out about their own mistakes and help them in solving it.
-Start giving them choices, so they don’t feel pitch black when it comes to making any decision.
-Lastly, if they behave more stubbornly then provide them with space to calm and relax.
+Let them figure out their own mistakes and help them in solving them.
+Start giving them choices so they don’t feel pitch black when it comes to making any decision.
+Lastly, if they behave more stubbornly, then provide them with space to calm and relax.
 Sometimes children with ODD knows when and in which situations they’ll going to overwhelm or defy.
 Therefore, give them space to sort out their anger, let them calm and let them make their own choices that can be beneficial to them.